SMCallan/SMCallan/README.md

 ### 👋 About Me

 Hi, I'm Callan.
-I'm a Technologist & Computer Scienctist based in London.
+I'm a Technologist & Computer Scientist based in London.
 Most of my time is spent hacking and coding, with a primary focus on **Python**.
 My interests lie at the intersection of **Software Development**, **Cybersecurity**, and **Artificial Intelligence**, and I'm particularly fascinated by the capabilities of AI agents.

 I'm always working on something, whether it's building a new tool, breaking an old one, or just exploring emerging tech.